steventango/cmput-412-website/exercise-1.md

 was a valid GStreamer pipeline.
 However, when I used the same pipeline in OpenCV Python it still did not work.

-The duckmentation notes that if another process is using the camera, your code will not work, to eliminate this as a possibility, I used Portainer to stop all the containers except `colordetector` and `portainer`.
+The Duckumentation notes that if another process is using the camera, your code will not work, to eliminate this as a possibility, I used Portainer to stop all the containers except `colordetector` and `portainer`.
 The code still did not work.
 I also tried running the `colordetector` container in a way more similar to how the `dt-duckiebot-interface` was started,